Acid Base Chemistry of Short Hydrogen Bonds: A Tale of Schr\"odinger's Cat in Glutamine-Derived Crystals: Methods

-Does this spatial broadening reduce the directionality of hydrogen bonding between the ammonium ion and neighboring SHB oxygen atoms?.
+Does this spatial broadening reduce the directionality of hydrogen bonding between the ammonium ion and neighboring SHB oxygen atoms?
 To answer this, we analyzed how PT correlates with the internal motion of the ammonium ion.
-Specifically, we computed the distances between the ammonium nitrogen and all the surrounding oxygen atoms ($d_i$), and examined pairwise fluctuations defined as $d_{i,j} = d_i - d_j$, which capture internal rocking or compression modes of the ion relative to the SHB.
+Specifically, we computed the distances between the ammonium nitrogen and all the surrounding oxygen atoms ($d_i$), and examined several distances defined as $d_{i,j} = d_i - d_j$, which capture internal rocking or compression modes of the ion relative to the SHB.

-Figures~\ref{fig2}a and \ref{fig2}b show joint probability distributions between the proton transfer coordinate ($r$) and one representative ammonium rocking mode ($d_{6,10}$), comparing classical and quantum conditions.
-In classical simulations, $r$ is tightly coupled to this mode, with PT events coinciding with directional shifts of the ammonium ion.
-This behavior resembles a pre-solvation mechanism:\cite{agmon1995grotthuss,berkelbach2009concerted,day2000mechanism,kornyshev2003kinetics,swanson2007proton,marx2006proton} as the ammonium ion moves toward one SHB oxygen, it transiently stabilizes the conjugate base, facilitating proton hopping.
-In contrast, quantum simulations reveal a broader, more diffuse distribution, with significantly reduced correlation between $r$ and ammonium motion.
+Figures~\ref{corr}a and \ref{corr}b show joint probability distributions between the proton transfer coordinate ($\delta r$) and one representative ammonium rocking mode ($d_{6,10}$), comparing classical and quantum conditions.
+In classical simulations, $\delta r $ is tightly coupled to this mode, with PT events coinciding with directional shifts of the ammonium ion.
+This behavior resembles a pre-solvation mechanism previously observed for the PT mechanism in bulk water. \cite{agmon1995grotthuss,berkelbach2009concerted,day2000mechanism,kornyshev2003kinetics,swanson2007proton,marx2006proton,kabbe2017proton}.
+As the ammonium ion moves toward one SHB oxygen, it transiently stabilizes the conjugate base, facilitating proton hopping.
+In contrast, quantum simulations reveal a broader, more diffuse distribution, with significantly reduced correlation between $\delta r$ and ammonium motion.

-To systematically assess the extent of this coupling, we computed Pearson correlation coefficients between the PT coordinate $r$ and all pairwise ammonium–oxygen distance differences ($d_{i,j}$), shown in Figures~\ref{fig2}c (classical) and \ref{fig2}d (quantum).
-The Pearson correlation coefficient between $r$ and a given distance difference $d_{i,j}$ is defined as:
+To systematically assess the extent of this coupling, we computed Pearson correlation coefficients between the PT coordinate $\delta r$ and all pairwise ammonium–oxygen distance differences ($d_{i,j}$), shown in Figures~\ref{corr}c (classical) and \ref{corr}d (quantum).
+The Pearson correlation coefficient between $\delta r$ and a given distance difference $d_{i,j}$ is defined as: